Lydia Wanyoto: Career

 In 2001, Wanyoto was elected to the first East African Legislative Assembly, because they remembered her free service during the Constituent Assembly days, despite never having served as a member of the Uganda's parliament.
 She served in that role from 4 February 2001 until 10 February 2006.

+Wanyoto is currently the Woman MP of Mbale City in the 12th parliament where she doubles as the Minister of State for Public Service.
+Before her appointment in the ministerial post, she expressed her interest in running for the Speakership race.

 Personal life

 Lydia Wanyoto was married to the late James Shinyabulo Mutende (26 February 1962 – 2 October 2015), the former State Minister of Industry from 27 May 2011 until 2 October 2015.

 Other considerations

 Lydia Wanyoto is a member of the board of directors of Advocates Coalition for Development and Environment (ACODE), a Kampala-based think tank.
 She is also a member of the committee that was created to establish the National Defence College, Uganda.

 In April 2019, Wanyoto was appointed to the board of directors of the National Planning Authority of Uganda, to serve a five-year term, renewable one time.